vitalishapovalov/html-form-validation/README.md

  * @type {Object}
  */
 var options = {
-  // If form is situated in bootstrap modal (login form etc.),
+  // If the form is situated in bootstrap's modal (e.g. login form),
-  // incorrect field state will be removed when modal is closed.
+  // incorrect state will be removed from fields when modal is closed.
   // DEFAULT: false
   modal: false,
-  // Selector to find form's fields.
+  // Form fields selector.
-  // When changing, you should also change CSS styles.
+  // When changing this, you should also change CSS styles.
   // DEFAULT: '.form-input'.
   fieldsSelector: '.form-input',
   // Remove fields incorrect state, when clicked outside the form.
   // DEFAULT: false.
   removeOnFocusOut: false,
-  // Perform AJAX request with specified options if form is valid.
+  // Perform AJAX request with specified options (if the form is valid).
   // DEFAULT: true.
   ajax: true
 };